-Now in its fourth year, AIX: Gas brings upstream players together with senior officials, power sector and downstream developers and investors to help develop and strengthen partnerships along the African gas value chain.
+AIX: Gas brings upstream and LNG players together with investors, senior officials, and power sector and downstream developers to help form and strengthen partnerships along the African gas value chain.

 - Dafe Akpeneye, Commissioner, Nigerian Electricity Regulatory Commission

-- Olusola Lawson, Regional Director, West Africa, African Infrastructure Investment Managers (AIIM)
+- Olusola Lawson, Regional Director, West Africa, AIIM

 - Paul Eardley-Taylor, Oil & Gas, Southern Africa, Standard Bank

 - Jon Marks, Chairman, CbI and Head of Consultancy, African Energy